Why does this program exist?

 What are the enrollment requirements?

-In general, students must be 18 years or older.
+In general, students must be 18 years or older with a high school diploma or G.E.D.
 You must have the physical abilities to work full-time, and demonstrate the willingness and desire to complete the program.

 What is the average class size?

-Class size is 14 students per session.
+Class size on average is 15 students per session.
 We hold three sessions per year.

-Students have the opportunity to earn a stipend for everyday they show up to their internship site during the two week internship period.
+Students have the opportunity to earn payment for work experience for everyday they show up to their work experience site during the two week work experience.

 What else is included in the program?

-Students are provided a monthly bus pass three times during the program if they take public transportation; if the student has their own car they are provided a $50 gas card three times during the program.
-All students are provided with two chef jackets, two chef pants, one chef hat, Shoes for Crews nonslip shoes, a culinary knife, cutting glove, cooking thermometer, notebooks, pens, flash drive and a personal care kit.
+Students are provided transportation assistance.
+All students are provided with two chef jackets, two pairs of chef pants, one chef hat, pair of nonslip shoes, a culinary knife, cutting glove, cooking thermometer, notebooks, pens, flash drive and a personal care kit.
 All testing fees for the ServSafe Certification are also included in the program.

 Where are classes held?